MaxiDonkey/DelphiHuggingFace/README.md

 ## Image classification

+For more details about the `image-classification` task, check out its [dedicated page](https://huggingface.co/tasks/image-classification)!
+You will find examples and related materials.

 [ResNet-50 v1.5](https://huggingface.co/microsoft/resnet-50)
 ResNet model pre-trained on ImageNet-1k at resolution 224x224.
 It was introduced in the paper Deep Residual Learning for Image Recognition by He et al.